|

 Spread the love

-Trotting through the murky waters of parenting sometimes feels like steering a ship through a storm blindfolded, especially when your toddler faces language and speech delays.
+Trotting through the murky waters of uncertain parenting twists sometimes feels like steering a ship through a storm blindfolded, especially when your toddler faces delays in toddler speech development.

 Language and speech development are essential milestones in a toddler's growth, shaping their ability to communicate and interact with the world around them.
 However, some toddlers may experience delays in their speech, which can impact their overall development.
 Understanding the factors contributing to speech delay, recognizing speech milestones, and debunking myths about bilingualism are crucial for parents, especially dads, to navigate this aspect of their child's development effectively.

-This post is designed to do two things, empower and offer support from dad to dad.
-Although my Ezra is 5 years old now, it is still a work in progress and consistency on my part to achieve that goal we’ve set for him.
+Although my Ezra is 5 years old at the time of publication, it is still a work in progress and consistency on our part to achieve the goal we’ve set for his speech and language improvement.

-In this article, I’ll offer some practical advice to help you and your toddler overcome some hurdles.
-Professionals recommend them and what I’ve instituted for a few years now.
+In this article, I’ll offer some practical advice to help overcome some hurdles.
+Professionals recommend them, and I’ve been using them for a few years now.

-What is Language and Speech Delay in Toddlers
+Language and Speech Delay in Toddlers.
+What is it?

 Language and speech delay differ but may overlap in some areas:

-1. A child with language delay might be able to pronounce words well but can only put two or so words together.
+1. A child with language delay might be able to pronounce words well but can only put two or so words together, which highlights a key aspect of language delay.

-2. While a child with a speech delay might be able to form sentences it will be hard to understand them due to pronunciation.
+2. While a child with a speech delay might be able to form sentences, it will be hard to understand them due to pronunciation, a common sign of speech delay.

 What Causes Speech Delay

 Speech and language delay in kids can come from all sorts of things.
-Some of the common causes include tongue-tie, issues with oral motor skills, and even the environment they’re growing up in.
+Some of the common causes include tongue-tie, oral-motor problems, and even the environment they’re growing up in.

 The Difference in Speech Delay vs. Language Disorder